-Get our cost calculator by e-mail and easily calculate the operating costs for different Virtual Datacenter deployment scenarios.
-On request, we will also be happy to show you live how easy it is to set up and manage your virtual data center.
+Request our cost calculator by e-mail and quickly and easily calculate the operating costs for different Virtual Datacenter deployment scenarios.
+We will be happy to provide you with a test account upon request.

 Contact our sales team.
 We are happy to help and are available for live demos of our products at any time.